iambmelt/TrainingContent/O3651/O3651-1 Overview of Office 365 Development/Lab.md

 # Overview of Office 365 Development
-In this lab, you will work with existing Office 365 apps.
+In this lab, you will work with existing Office 365 add-ins and create your first .

 ## Prerequisites
 1. You must have an Office 365 tenant to complete this lab.
 If you do not have one, the lab for **O3651-0 Setting up your Developer environment in Office 365** shows you how to obtain a trial.